Sreehari05055/CsharpProjects/README.md

  3) Email Integration: Includes functionality for sending emails.
  4) The project showcases object-oriented programming principles.

+# EmployeeManagementSyst
-EmployeeManagementSyst is a Windows Forms application that enhances the core functionality of the EmployeeManagementProgram by adding a graphical user interface and advanced features.
+The **EmployeeManagementSyst** is a Windows Forms application that enhances the core functionality of the EmployeeManagementProgram by adding a graphical user interface and advanced features.
 This project focuses on providing a comprehensive solution for employee management, including work schedules and payroll details.

 ## Key Features
 1) C# Windows Forms Application: